MikeFultonDev/JCLParser/README.md

 # Synopsis

-This project enables z/OS developers to generate a shell script or JCL from a JCL file
+This project enables z/OS developers to generate a shell script or JCL from a JCL file.
+It should probably be renamed to something other than JCL2SH since it is intended to be able to target multiple things.

 ## Code Example